trustedshops/trustedshops-android-sdk/README.md

 ## About Trusted Shops

 Today more than 20,000 online sellers are using Trusted Shops to collect, show, and manage genuine feedback from their customers.
 A large community of online buyers has already contributed over 6 million reviews.
 Whether you are a start-up entrepreneur, a professional seller or an international retail brand, consumer trust is a key ingredient for your business.
 Trusted Shops offers services that will give you the ability to highlight your trustworthiness, improve your service, and, consequently, increase your conversion rate.

 ## Questions and Feedback

-Your feedback helps us make this library better.
+Your feedback helps us to improve this library.
 If you have any questions concerning this product or the implementation, please contact productfeedback@trustedshops.com

 ## License